 How to Explain Job Hopping

-- Articles About Dealing With Difficult Superiors
+- Article about Dealing with Difficult Superiors

 If My Boss Gets Mad at Me or I Get a Poor Review, Does This Mean I Should Look for a New Job?

 I also work as a recruiter at a company that does in-house counsel placements.
 It is a small company, but we typically manage to do a fair amount of placements.
 Unfortunately, the phones ring off the hook (four or five lines lighting up at once) when we make the number public.
 We only give the telephone number to candidates we are working with.
 These calls come from attorneys who are unhappy working inside law firms.
 They want a way out, something different but still respectable, and are desperate to change their situations.
+Attorneys are so unhappy, it seems, that a recent study has shown that one third of lawyers have a problem with alcohol.
+See Attorneys Have Problems with Drinking for more information.

 Most attorneys are unhappy and are not enjoying themselves.
 For example, seven in ten lawyers responding to a poll from California Lawyers Magazine said they are interested in changing careers.
 "Disenchantment growing pervasive among barristers," Houston Chronicle, 5A.